Skip to main content

 How do I find good Mexican food in Atlanta?

 Asking the real questions.
 The honest answer: you won't find San Diego-quality Mexican food.
 Roberto's at 2 AM isn't replicable.
 But Buford Highway has extraordinary authentic Mexican and Central American restaurants that hold their own on quality if not on the specific Baja-California style you're used to.
 Taqueria del Sol, Casi Cielo, and El Rey del Taco are starting points.
-You'll grieve the fish taco, but you'll discover cuisines—Ethiopian, Korean, Vietnamese—that San Diego can't match.
+You'll grieve the fish taco, but you'll discover cuisines, from Ethiopian to Korean to Vietnamese, that San Diego can't match.

 Should I rent first or buy immediately?